 - It’s not an efficient use of space, takes up more room and can leave gaps.

-- Can be difficult to find the item of clothing you want if stacked on top of each other.
+- Can be difficult to find what you want if all your clothes are stacked on top of each other.

 - Rolling saves space in your bag, especially if you only have hand luggage.